 Tuesday, September 30, 2008

 I really don't think I'll go back to the stove top or oven---it's just too easy in the crockpot and I can not get over the no-fish-smell.

---1 T white sugar
+1 tablespoon white sugar

---1/4 cup butter, melted
+1/4 cup butter, melted

---1/3 cup white wine (or chicken broth)
+1/3 cup white wine (or you can use chicken broth)

 Microwave butter in a glass bowl, and whisk in the flour.
 In a separate bowl, combine the milk and the white wine.
 Slowly add the flour mixture to the milk and wine, stirring the whole time.
 Squeeze in the lemon.
 If you dump the cold milk and wine into the flour mixture too quickly, the flour and butter will separate again, and the butter will harden and create weird gloppy lumps that will float to the surface.